enginmanap/limonEngine-docs/docs/UsingTheEditor.rst

 ______________

 The map will be saved at the path when save world is clicked, overriding if it already exists.
+Limon Auto generates a walking grid for path finding, used by AI Actors.
+Generating such data takes minutes on big maps, so saving it with map is a must for load speed of a map.
+There are 2 types of saving supported for this grid, binary and XML.
+XML should be avoided by game developers, it is only useful for engine developers.
+XML format can take up to 2GB of memory.
+Binary format is the go-to format.
+Convert models to binary button scans all the models used in the map, and converts used assets to "*.limonmdel" files.
+This files use less ram, faster to load and not reversable, making them suitable for game releases.
+Map itself will be updated to use them if this button is pressed.

 .. warning::
     It is worth repeating.
 The save button overrides if there is a file with same name.
 Please pay attention.